Welcome to the New Indian Ridge Museum at the 1811 Historic Shupe Homestead Wildlife Preserve

 Revised August 10, 2008; updated 2010.

-The New Indian Ridge Museum is currently housed at the Historic Jacob Shupe Homestead 1816 Wildlife Preserve on Cooper Foster Park Road in Amherst, Ohio.
-Jacob Shupe, the founder of Amherst, Ohio, was an important early Lorain County figure.
-Learn more about him in the Early Amherst, Ohio history section.
+The New Indian Ridge Museum is part of the 1811 Historic Jacob Shupe Homestead Wildlife Preserve in Amherst, Ohio.
+The Jacob Shupe Family, the founding family of Amherst, Ohio, was an important early Lorain County family.
+Learn more about them in the Early Amherst, Ohio history section of this website.
+Also see the Shupe Brief Overview Factsheet, above.

 “…..Preserving, interpreting, and teaching the past…..